wbthomason/packer.nvim/README.md

     'haorenW1025/completion-nvim',
     opt = true,
     requires = {{'hrsh7th/vim-vsnip', opt = true}, {'hrsh7th/vim-vsnip-integ', opt = true}}
   }

+  -- Plugins can also depend on rocks from luarocks.org: use {
+    'my/supercoolplugin',
+    rocks = {'LPeg', {'lua-cjson', '2.1.0'}}
+  }

   -- Local plugins can be included